hupengfoot/cat-nginx-module/README.md

 cat-nginx-module
 ================
-get some http information directly from nginx, send it to another process by a pipe
+get some http information directly from nginx memory, send it to another process by a pipe